 - To prevent trees from growing into the line.
 Trees growing into power lines become energized and are hazardous to people, pets and equipment.
 Also, electricity going into the ground costs us all money, similar to leaving your water running while no body is using it.

-Danger trees are hazardous trees with severe defects which will cause the tree or part of the tree to fail and damage our equipment, such as a high voltage power line.
+Hazard trees are trees with severe defects, which may cause the tree or part of the tree, to fail and damage our equipment, such as a high-voltage power line.
 Examples include:

 - Dead trees

 - Trees with high potential to fall into a line due to snow load

 GVEA has certified tree risk assessors who can evaluate hazardous trees to determine if there's potential danger.
 If it is determined that a tree poses an unacceptable risk to our equipment, we may remove it.

 Please note: Due to limited resources, we do not remove trees that are not in danger of damaging our equipment.
 If you are clearing around your service drop and suspect you may fall a tree into the power line, we recommend you hire a contractor.

 To report a tree you suspect may be a danger tree, phone our operations office at 451-5692.